hrlblab/CircleSnake/docs/INSTALL.md

 # Installation

-We used an Ubuntu 18.04 OS and CUDA 11.4 system.
+We suggest you use an Ubuntu 18.04 / 20.04 OS and CUDA 11.3 system.
 Installation may vary based on CUDA and OS.

 There are two methods to install CircleSnake:
 - From source